Bukit Panjang MRT/LRT station: Bukit Panjang LRT

+The contract for the design and construction of the 8 km LRT line was awarded to a joint venture – Keppel Corporation, Gammon, and Adtranz – for S$285 million (US$ million).
+The LRT station opened along with the Bukit Panjang LRT line on 6 November 1999.

-An LRT train had hit a switch beam at the Bukit Panjang station at about 5:40 pm on 29 August 2001, resulting in the power failure.
+An LRT train had hit a switch beam at the Bukit Panjang station at about 5:40 pm on 29 August 2001, resulting in a power failure.
 As a result, 10,000 peak-hour commuters were stranded at the station the next morning for repair works to the LRT service.
 Service resumed at 10:15 am later on that day.

-In 2015, half-height platform barriers were installed on the LRT platforms.
-Bukit Panjang and Choa Chu Kang stations were first prioritised on the BPLRT line to have them installed due to foreseen high commuter traffic from the DTL.
-These barriers were installed in an effort to mitigate people falling or trespassing onto the tracks.
+In 2015, platform barriers were installed on the LRT platforms.
+The Bukit Panjang and Choa Chu Kang stations were given priority for their installation due to projected high commuter traffic from the Downtown MRT line.
+These barriers were installed to prevent people from falling or trespassing on the tracks.
+However, unlike the MRT platform screen doors, these barriers have openings for train alignment rather than retractable doors.
+New ceiling fans were installed over the LRT platforms in 2018.

 Downtown Line

 On 15 July 2008, when the station locations were revealed for Downtown line Stage 2 (DTL2), the DTL station for the Bukit Panjang area was initially called Petir as a working name.
 When questioned by the public if the station could be directly linked to Bukit Panjang LRT station instead, the Land Transport Authority (LTA) replied that there were technical constraints for the line to sharply turn towards the LRT station and back to Woodlands Road.
 Nevertheless, plans were made for connections between Petir DTL station and the Bukit Panjang LRT station.
 In the end, the station was located along Upper Bukit Timah Road and was not directly connected to the BPLRT.
 The DTL station name was eventually finalised as Bukit Panjang on 16 June 2009.